AldoCompagnoni/RUPDemo_IPMs/README.md

-# kansas_quadrats
+# RUPDemo IPM building project
-Analysis of Kansas quadrat data for the RUPDemo project
+Building of IPMs, each directory refers to a different dataset